 /wp-content/uploads/fibofilters/filters-descriptors-{$indext_build_id}.json

 For example, a descriptor for 10000 products and 10 filters can weigh around 155kB, assuming it’s gzipped.
 This is roughly an equivalent of a few images. - Descriptors are stored in the cache storage – the customer downloads them and uses them as long as the index isn’t rebuilt.
-Please review for our article for more information on when the index will be rebuilt
+Please review our article for more information on when the index will be rebuilt

 - Descriptors are modified dynamically when the product data has been changed, for example, stock status or a product category.
 The cache will be fully refreshed only after the whole index is rebuilt.